American Express Foundation

 Since the American Express Foundation operates on an invitation-only basis, success depends on strategic alignment rather than traditional application strength.
 Key factors include:

 Geographic and Strategic Alignment: The Foundation targets "geographic areas where its parent company operates" and works with "strategic partners aligned with their focus areas and priorities."
-Organizations should have a clear connection to American Express's operational footprint and demonstrated expertise in one of the three core funding priorities.
+Organisations should have a clear connection to American Express's operational footprint and demonstrated expertise in one of the three core funding priorities.

 Innovation in Core Areas: Recent initiatives show the Foundation's interest in innovative approaches, including climate resilience for small businesses, historic preservation tied to economic development (historic restaurants), and future-of-work skills for youth in green economy and digital futures.